-- Vacation/Personal Leave / Earned Time - Staff members and fiscal year faculty who retire will be paid for the balance of accrued Vacation/Personal Leave (30 day maximum) or Earned Time available as of the last day of work.
+- Personal Time/Earned Time - Staff members and fiscal year faculty who retire will be paid for the balance of accrued Personal Time (30 day maximum) or Earned Time available as of the last day of work.
 When included in the last regular pay check, these supplemental earnings are taxed in combination with regular earnings according to the standard table withholding method.

 - Tuition Waiver Benefits - A retired faculty or staff member is not eligible for the tuition waiver program for themselves or any eligible dependents after the date of retirement.
 Any tuition waiver in effect at the time of separation will be prorated based on the proportionate amount of time the staff member has worked in the fiscal year.

-Special Note: Any resident of the State of New Hampshire who is 65 or older may enroll in credit courses offered by Keene State College, Plymouth State College, or the University of New Hampshire tuition-free.
+Special Note: NH Senior citizens age 65 or older may enroll in 2 credit courses per academic year offered by the University of New Hampshire tuition-free.
 The faculty or staff member may, however, be required to pay certain fees and/or registration charges.

 NOTE: All insurance coverage premiums and contributions are subject to change.

 Other benefits offered to some retirees of UNH:

 - Retired faculty emeritus and Extension Educators are offered a non-expiring UNH ID card and parking permit